-The June Bug Center for Arts and Education provides affordable programs to students in 2nd- 12th grade in Performing Arts and STEAM (Science, Technology, Engineering, Arts, Mathematics).
+The June Bug Center for Arts and Education provides affordable programs to students in 2nd- 12th grade, ages 7 to 18, in Performing Arts, Music, and STEAM (Science, Technology, Engineering, Arts, Mathematics).

 About our Programming

 The main focus of the JBC is to provide affordable opportunities in music, performing arts, and STEAM.
-In 2010, The JBC started offering afterschool programs Monday through Friday, which include: Floyd JAMS (Junior Appalachian Musicians), LEGO & Robotics Club, Blue Ridge Strings, Computer Club, Acting Out!, Musical Theatre for Teens, and Improv.
+In 2010, The JBC started offering afterschool programs Monday through Friday, which include: Floyd JAMS (Junior Appalachian Musicians), Lego Club, Robotics Club, Blue Ridge Strings, Computer Club, Acting Out!, Musical Theatre for Teens, and Improv.
 These programs cover a variety of interests such as old-time music, classical music, engineering, coding, theatre, dance, and musical theatre.
+In 2022 two more programs were created: Junior Engineers and Acting Up.
+These two programs occur in the spring semester in place of Robotics Club and Improv.

-The public school system recognizes the difference made by the JBC and has shown their support by providing county-wide transportation to our programs.
-Students also receive a snack before their instruction, which is made available through Feeding America.
+The public school system recognizes the difference made by the JBC and has shown their support by providing county-wide transportation from public schools to our programs.
+Students also receive a snack during their programs, which is made available through Feeding Southwest Virginia.

 Equal Education Opportunity Statement: The June Bug Center does not discriminate on the basis of race, color, national origin, religion, political affiliation, disability, sexual orientation or gender in its educational programs or activities.